An age-by-age guide to teaching your child to share

 So how should we handle these types of situations?

-Western parents are usually trying to socialize their children to be liked by others, and adults see this sharing behavior as an indication that their child will be liked.
+Parents in Eurocentric cultures are usually trying to socialize their children (especially girls) to be liked by others, and adults see this sharing behavior as an indication that their child will be liked.
 We also want them to share with others spontaneously, of their own volition: because we (in our society) think it’s the right thing to do, and not just because someone is telling them to do it.

 Parents in different cultures use a variety of approaches at home to encourage sharing.
 In cultures where individualism is less pronounced and members of society are interdependent, parents may state that there are no privately owned toys: all toys belong to all the children in a household.